wolfSSL/wolfssl/IDE/Renesas/e2studio/RZN2L/README.md

 |RSIP Engine for RZ/N2L|v1.3.0+fsp.1.2.0|Need to contact Renesas to get RSIP module|

 Note1:\
- To use RSIP drive, a devvice type should be `R9A07G084M04GBG`.
+ To use RSIP driver, a device type should be `R9A07G084M04GBG`.
 However, choosing `R9A07G084M04GBG` won't allow to select `RSK+RZN2L` board.
 This example uses LED and external flash memory on `RSK + RZN2L` board.
 Therefore, the example temporary `R9A07G084M04GBG` for the device type.
 Updating e2studio or fsp could resolve the issue.

 ## Setup Steps and Build wolfSSL Library